 I have never tried the School Bread from Kringla Bakeri Og Kafe at Walt Disney World, however, it is consistently mentioned as a favorite from the parks.
 I have wanted to try this recipe for some time now.
 I’m so glad I did as these are tasty little sweet rolls.
 Its hard to eat just one.

-As I was researching this recipe, I discovered one recipe that has been posted to many sites.
+I researched this recipe and discovered one recipe that has been posted to many sites.
 I believe at one point it may have been an official Disney recipe.
-It is clear from these sites that no one ever made the recipe, the pictures are from the Disney parks, and there are no tips and tricks to make the recipe work.
+The pictures are from the Disney parks, and there are no tips and tricks to make the recipe work; it is clear no one has ever made the recipe.
 I tried this recipe and can tell you it doesn’t work at all.
 The recipe I created below has been completely changed and now it works and is delicious.

-I created a variation on this recipe in case you do not have cardamon or, like me, it isn’t one of your favorite flavors.
-The rolls can be made using brewed Chai tea instead of water to give some of the cardamon flavor in a milder form.
-I also swapped the cardamon for cinnamon.
+I created a variation on this recipe in case you do not have cardamom or, like me, it isn’t one of your favorite flavors.
+Use brewed Chai tea instead of water to give some of the cardamom flavor but in a milder form.
+I also swapped the cardamom for cinnamon.
 The result is a super yummy roll and tastes fantastic with the icing and toasted coconut.
 I included both versions, the original, and my adaptation, in my recipe below.

 #BreadBakers is a group of bread loving bakers who get together once a month to bake bread with a common ingredient or theme.
 You can see all our lovely bread by following our Pinterest board right here.
 We take turns hosting each month and choosing the theme/ingredient.
-This month the Bread Bakers are making Scandinavian Breads, a theme chosen by Felice from All That’s Left Are The Crumbs.
+The theme this month is Scandinavian Breads, a theme chosen by Felice from All That’s Left Are The Crumbs.
 Scandinavian bread culture has existed in Norway, Sweden, and Denmark from prehistoric time through to the present.

 Don’t forget to check out all the amazing breads baked by our talented bakers.